OpenLMLab/GAOKAO-Bench/README.md

 ## Introduction

 In the past six months, OpenAI has released GPT-3.5-turbo and GPT-4, which have demonstrated remarkable performance in language understanding, logical reasoning, and rich language generation capabilities.
 However, behind these powerful models, traditional model evaluation frameworks struggle to accurately assess the exceptional abilities of large language models.
-Therefore, we aim to establish a standardized and comprehensive evaluation framework to accurately assess the performance of large models in all aspects.
+Therefore, we aim to establish a stan0dardized and comprehensive evaluation framework to accurately assess the performance of large models in all aspects.
 In China, the National College Entrance Examination (known as Gaokao) is one of the most authoritative and comprehensive standardized exams, widely recognized for its rigor.
 We have collected questions from the National College Entrance Examinations from 2010 to 2022, includes 1781 objective questions and 1030 subjective questions to construct the data part of Gaokao-bench.

 ## Data Statistics